uBlock Origin Stopped Working - Manifest V3

 Google’s changes make it harder for extensions to block ads and other things on the web.
 Instead of letting extensions decide what to block, Google gives them a list of rules that the browser follows.
 This means that extensions can block fewer ads and trackers, and have fewer options on Chrome and other Chromium-based browsers like Edge, Brave, and Opera.

 Google says that these changes will make Chrome extensions faster and safer, protecting your privacy from malicious extensions that can spy on you or harm your computer.

 But many extension developers and users don’t like Google’s changes.
 They say that they will make extensions less effective at blocking ads and other things you don’t want to see on the web.
 They also suspect that Google's real motive is to protect its own advertising business from being blocked by third-party extensions.

-Is this the end for uBlock Origin?
+Is this the end of the uBlock Origin Chrome extension?

 The uBlock Origin creator initially hesitated to adapt to Manifest V3, but he did not abandon his project entirely for Chromium browsers.
 Instead, in 2022, he published an extension called uBlock Origin Lite.

 uBlock Origin Lite is a stripped-down version of uBlock Origin.
-This new extension works with Manifest V3, a new set of rules for ad blocker browser extensions that restricts their power and functionality.
+This new extension works with Chrome's Manifest V3, a new set of rules for ad blocker browser extensions that restricts their power and functionality.
 But using uBlock Origin Lite comes with some trade-offs.

 For instance, uBlock Origin Lite relies on static filtering lists to block ads and trackers.
 The extension also misses features like advanced cosmetic filtering, which cleans up hard-to-remove ads from web pages, and granular control over scripts and requests on each site.
 What’s more, uBlock Origin Lite does not support custom filter lists or user scripts, and only uses a subset of filter lists.